 While winter isn’t peak tourist season for much of the Smoky Mountains, it’s still a good time to visit.
 For travelers from the northeast and Midwest, Pigeon Forge’s mild winter weather will be a pleasant change; generally, temps stay between 40 and 50 throughout the winter, and the lows usually hover in the high 20s.
 For outdoor enthusiasts, this cooler weather doesn’t necessarily rule out enjoying the area’s main tourist draw, Great Smoky Mountains National Park.
 It may even be preferable to hot summer weather.

-For maximum convenience, guests can take the trolley ($2.50 for a day pass) for an unlimited number of stops along the Parkway.
+For maximum convenience, guests can take the trolley ($3.00 for a day pass) for an unlimited number of stops along the Parkway.
 It runs along multiple routes and allows access to over 100 local businesses.
-(The trolley does close for a few months during the winter; double check the Fun Time Trolley website for details.)
+(The trolley does close for a few months during the winter; double check the Trolley website for details.)

 What Kind of Shopping and Dining Does Pigeon Forge Offer?

 Did I hear someone say retail therapy?
-Whether your group is angling for home-style crafts or jonesing for a trip to an outlet mall, Pigeon Forge offers guests plentiful shopping experiences.
+Whether your group is angling for home-style crafts or feeling a trip to an outlet mall, Pigeon Forge offers guests plentiful shopping experiences.
 And we’re not exaggerating; Pigeon River Crossing has over 85 stores.
-Add in the local boutiques and the shops at Old Mill Village and Pigeon Forge Factory Outlet Mall, and the shopping opportunities are as monumental as the Smoky Mountain scenery.
+Add in the local boutiques and the shops at Old Mill Village and Pigeon Forge Factory Outlet Mall, and the shopping opportunities are as monumental as the Smoky Mountains scenery.
 Well, almost.

 I’ve Heard a Lot About Live Entertainment in Pigeon Forge…

 And there’s a lot of entertainment to be had.
-There are live shows featuring music (Broadway, country, bluegrass, rock, Celtic, and other styles), dinner shows, equestrian theater, comedy and Christian-themed shows.
-Both Dollywood, which contains an entire theme park’s worth of other attractions, and Smoky Mountain Opry get great reviews from visitors, but there are many venues to choose from.
+There are live shows featuring music (Broadway, country, bluegrass, rock, Celtic and other styles), dinner shows, equestrian theater, comedy and Christian-themed shows.
+Both Dollywood, which contains an entire theme park’s worth of other attractions, and the Grand Majestic Theater get great reviews from visitors, but there are many venues to choose from.

 Where Can I Send My Group for Some R&R?